 Scholar in Residence

 This is a program held in the spring of the year.
-A noted individual is invited to present an all-day seminar on Saturday with lunch being included in the nominal registration fee.
-The scholar also preaches at the services on the Sunday morning of that weekend and presents a topic at the Adult Forum.
+A noted individual is invited to present a seminar on Saturday for a nominal registration fee.
+The scholar also preaches at the services on the Sunday morning of that weekend.